-\begin{lemma} Each three-dimensional subspace of $\F_q^5$ contains exactly $q+1$ elements from one equivalence class of the relation $E_2$ and exactly one element from each other equivalence class of $E_2$. \end{lemma} \begin{proof} By Lemma~\ref{lem:Ex_q+1}, each three-dimensional subspace $Z$ of $\F_q^5$ contains $q+1$ distinct two-dimensional subspaces from exactly one equivalence class of $E_2$.
-By Lemma~\ref{lem:Ex_one}, from each other equivalence class of $E_2$ at most one two-dimensional subspace is contained in $Z$.
-Since a three-dimensional subspace contains $q^2+q+1$ distinct two-dimensional subspaces it follows that $Z$ contains $q+1$ two-dimensional subspaces from one equivalence class of $E_2$ and one two-dimensional subspace from exactly $q^2$ different equivalence classes of $E_2$.
+\begin{proof}[{\bf Proof of Theorem~\ref{thm:two_three_E}}] By Lemma~\ref{lem:Ex_q+1}, each three-dimensional subspace $Z$ of $\F_q^5$ contains $q+1$ distinct two-dimensional subspaces from exactly one equivalence class of $E_2$.
+By Lemma~\ref{lem:Ex_one}, from each other equivalence class of $E_2$ at most one two-dimensional subspace is contained in~$Z$.
+Since a three-dimensional subspace contains $q^2+q+1$ distinct two-dimensional subspaces it follows that~$Z$ contains $q+1$ two-dimensional subspaces from one equivalence class of $E_2$ and one two-dimensional subspace from exactly $q^2$ different equivalence classes of $E_2$.
 Since by Corollary~\ref{cor:num_E}, $E_2$ has exactly $q^2+1$ equivalence classes the claim of the lemma follows immediately. \end{proof}